tryscer/flock/flock-music.md

 	“That’s okay, hon,” says Cindy.
 She winks at Eleanore.
 Eleanore catches the gesture, not quite sure what to do with it.
 	“Remember we used to do these back in ‘Bama?”
 	”That was a long time ago,” says Eleanore and walks away, towards Barry and his identical executive friends.
 But she looks back, somewhat appeased.
 	Cindy turns around and picks up the old Winchester like a trained soldier.
 She sends her left leg back, like a ballet dancer, like an expert shot.
-She puts the rifle to her temple and her cheek and you can see there’s a longstanding familiarity about it.
-I look back and Eleanore is behind me, watching too.
+She puts the rifle to her temple and I can tell that there’s a longstanding familiarity about it.
+I look back: Eleanore is behind me, watching too.
-	“Turn around, girl, you’ll miss the show… it goes by awful quick.”
+	“Turn around, girl,” she says, “you’ll miss the show… it goes by awful quick.”
-	I turn around to watch Cindy squeezing the trigger, once, twice, ten times, barely breathing, and five ripped-metal ducks and five tattered quails going *ping\!-*ing and spinning away.
+	I turn around just in time to watch Cindy squeezing the trigger, once, twice, ten times, barely breathing, and five ripped-metal ducks and five tattered quails going *ping\!-*ing and spinning away.
 The red-faced man backs away.
 So do some of the patrons and competitors at the shooting booth.
 In this moment, even I can feel there’s something very much intimidating in soft, sweet, blue-eyed Cindy.
 	Cindy puts her gun on the stand.
 The red-faced man reaches above him without taking his eyes off of her and gives her the one-eyed Bear-gineer.
 She smiles softly and gives it to Tim.
 	Tim takes the teddy, all red.
 Some people laugh — not many, though.
 	“Hey, hey,” he says to the faces around us.
 “I deserve it, right?”
-	He smiles at Cindy and walk away.
+	He smiles at Cindy and walks away.

 We stand alone by the shooting booth.
-Life has resumed its course at the booth, ducks-a-pinging and the red-faced man a-jumping, but some people still avoid Cindy and me when they walk by, giving us a wide berth.
+Life has resumed its course, ducks-a-pinging and the red-faced man a-jumping, but some people still avoid Cindy and me when they walk by, giving us a wide berth.
 	“That was a stupid thing I did,” says Cindy.
 	“What did you do, boo?”
 	“I angered Eleanore.”
 	“Thought that was your plan all along.”
-	“Yeah, but I overdid it.
+	“Yeah, but I think I overdid it.
 And she *is* my ticket out of here.”
 	My eyes suddenly fill with so much tears that I can’t see anything and to hide that I’m looking down.
 	“What do you mean, your ticket out of here?”
 I ask her shoes.
 	“Listen, Peach — I mean listen…”